mlcommons/GaNDLF/README.md

   <a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/Code%20Style-black-000000.svg"></a>
 </p>

+**IMPORTANT NOTE**: You are looking at the branch with the older API invokation.
+Please switch the `master` to get the new functionality.

 The **G**ener**a**lly **N**uanced **D**eep **L**earning **F**ramework for segmentation, regression and classification.

 <p align="center">